Part of what we do at Summa Linguae Technologies is to test products and services for their language capabilities.

 First Impressions Count

-The Internet is obsessed with watching unboxing videos of all kinds, and people around the world have risen to fame for their stellar tech reviews.
+The internet is obsessed with watching unboxing videos of all kinds, and people around the world have risen to fame for their stellar tech reviews.
 Marques Brownlee, also known as MKBHD on YouTube, is one such example.
-23-years old and host to over 4.5 million subscribers, is hailed as “the best technology reviewer on the planet”.
+He’s only 23 years old and is already host to over 4.5 million subscribers, often hailed as “the best technology reviewer on the planet”.